 Strategies so that bird feeders feed only birds

-Bird feeders were the best things ever invented for animal damage controllers.
+Bird feeders were the best things ever invented for animal damage control operators.
 By increasing the food supply, bird feeders encourage the rapid growth of animal populations.
 The technical term for this is increasing the carrying capacity of the land.
-As populations increase, animals will eventually try to enter your home for shelter.
+As populations increase due to the increased food supply, animals may eventually try to enter your home for shelter.

 Bird feeders directly benefit the following animal species, some of which can cause extensive property damage: